 What to Pack when you Visit Japan

-Here’s what I packed for Japan in October:
+Here’s what I packed for our own trip to Japan in October:

 - 2 sundresses